Baldur’s Gate 3 Cleric Nature Domain Build And Subclass Guide

 Nature Domain build in Baldur's Gate 3 is the best at tanking when it comes to Cleric subclasses if you know how to build it.

 The Nature Domain subclass for the Cleric class in Baldur’s Gate 3 acts as a tank and crowd control hybrid.
-Their job is to soak up damage while also steering the flow of combat in a way that is advantageous to allies, usually in the form of defensive buffs or impeding enemy movement.
+Their job is to soak up damage while steering the flow of combat in a way advantageous to allies, usually in the form of defensive buffs or impeding enemy movement.
 If that is the role you intend to play in your party composition and make it the best one, our Baldur’s Gate 3 Cleric Nature Domain build should get you started.

 Starting Abilities and Skills for Cleric Nature Domain